Ola Kamara: D.C. United

 Kamara started his 2022 season with a goal in D.C.'s 3–0 win against new-comers Charlotte FC on February 26.

 International career

 Kamara was eligible to represent either Norway or Sierra Leone national teams at international levels, as his mother is Norwegian and his father Sierra Leonean.
 Kamara was selected for regional teams (Kretslag) in Oslo at the age of 15, and later represented Norway at under-16 and under-17 level.
 He has also represented the Norway under-23 national football team.
-Kamara made his debut for the Norwegian national team when he replaced Daniel Braaten in the 61st minute of the World Cup qualifier against Slovenia on 11 October 2013.
+Kamara made his debut for the Norway national team when he replaced Daniel Braaten in the 61st minute of the World Cup qualifier against Slovenia on 11 October 2013.
 In the match against Iceland four days later, Kamara made his starting-debut on his 24th birthday and played a total of 55 minutes.